Basic Applied Statistics

 D. S. Moore: Basic Practice of Statistics, 2nd ed., W. H. Freeman and Company

-Handed out weekly in class; also available for copying in Math/Stats library 4th floor Thackeray
+Available for copying in Math/Stats library 4th floor Thackeray

 Recitations will concentrate on the use of MINITAB (our computer package) and on the clarification and review of lecture material.
 Quizzes will be administered in recitation.
 In addition, individual questions, especially those pertaining to the homework assignments, may be addressed.